Editor’s Note: This article draws from a variety of books, magazines and articles. A full list of sources is below.

 Clambering the rungs

-Nininger had turned Donnelly into a notable personality, and he began giving lectures on a range of disparate subjects: American humorists, Minnesota’s Indian mound builders and Canadian Roman Catholics.
+Nininger had turned Donnelly into a notable personality, and he began giving lectures on a range of disparate subjects: American humorists, Minnesota’s Native mound builders and Canadian Roman Catholics.
 An orator, Donnelly said, should aim “to teach without pedantry, to please without wearying and to enliven without becoming himself ridiculous.”

 Paid speeches would provide a steady stream of income throughout his life, but they were more than just a chore.
 He waxed poetic about times with “such a hall and such an audience” when “one’s words fall like showers of electric sparks kindling a blaze wherever they touch!”